andybyers21/box-office-web-scraper/README.md

-Extract box office takings from [boxofficemojo.com](https://www.boxofficemojo.com/year/world/) to CSV.
+Extract box office takings for a defined timeframe from [boxofficemojo.com](https://www.boxofficemojo.com/year/world/) to CSV.

 Using Requests-HTML and Pandas for CSV conversion.

 How to use:
-run `python -i scrape.py` followed by yoru arguments, e.g:
+run `python -i scrape.py` followed by your arguments (no arguments will default to the current year only), e.g:

 To scrape data from a specific year: